How to Address a Cover Letter + Examples for 2025

 Key Takeaway

-- If you're addressing your cover letter to a specific person, address them by their name and title.
+- If you're addressing your cover letter to a specific person, use their name and title.
 If not, consider addressing the cover letter to "Dear Hiring Manager" or "Dear Human Resources."

-- If you’re not sure who to address a cover letter to, do your best to learn the hiring manager’s name.
+- If you’re unsure who to address a cover letter to, do your best to learn the hiring manager’s name.

-- Avoid informal salutations and salutation such as ‘Dear Sir or Madam’ and ‘To Whom It May Concern.’
+- Avoid informal greetings and salutations such as “Dear Sir or Madam” and “To Whom It May Concern.”

 Now you know how to address a cover letter correctly!